How Is Acute Lymphoblastic Leukemia Treated?

 - Because adult acute lymphoblastic leukemia is relatively uncommon, we believe there is great value in adults with suspected or diagnosed ALL consulting with our team of experienced clinicians.

 - We routinely evaluate specimens sent to us from outside centers.
-These specimens are evaluated by our entire team, including our expert hematopathologists.

 Reasons to consider a consultation or second opinion include: